With over 4.5 billion social media users across the globe, it's no wonder businesses need to be active on social media to connect with their audience.

 What is social media analytics?

 Social media analytics is the process of gathering and analyzing data and reports based on metrics from one or multiple social media accounts.

-Social media analytics provides insight into a number of important factors that are directly tied to the success of your marketing efforts and your business as a whole.
+Social media analytics provides insight into several essential factors directly tied to your marketing efforts and business success.